kouroshHakha/circuit-fewshot-code/README.md

 ```bash
 python scripts/pretrain.py --path <path_to_config> --gpus 1
 ```
 All the config files are provided in the `configs` folder for reproducibility.
+They may need small modifications, but you can take a look at an example set of commands that were tested post release in `run_pretrain_exps.sh`.

 For more information on the options see `python scripts/pretrain.py -h`.